stackabletech/operator-rs/crates/stackable-versioned-macros/fixtures/README.md

 First, add new input files (which automatically get picked up by `insta`) to the `fixtures/inputs` folder.
 Make sure the delimiter is placed correctly between the attribute and the container definition.
+Doc comments on the container have to be placed after the delimiter.
 Next, generate the snapshot files (initially not accepted) by running

 ```shell
 cargo insta test -p stackable-versioned-macros
 ```

-This command will place the new snapshot files in the `fixtures/snapshots` folder.
+This command will place the new snapshot files (with a `.new` extension) in the `fixtures/snapshots` folder.
+These new snapshot files must not appear on `main`, but can be shared on branches for collaboration.
 To review them, run the `cargo insta review` command, then accept or fix the snapshots.
 Once all are accepted (ie: no `.new` files remaining), check in the files.

 [rust-ref]: https://doc.rust-lang.org/reference/procedural-macros.html#attribute-macros
 [insta-ext]: https://insta.rs/docs/vscode/